Knowledge base

 4. The DMARC actions performed by the receiving server for unauthenticated messages from your domain (none, quarantine, or reject).

-When the reports indicate that most emails pass DMARC verifications successfully, it is recommended to strengthen your DMARC settings by imposing stricter measures.
+When the reports indicate that most emails successfully pass DMARC verifications, it is recommended to strengthen your DMARC settings by enforcing stricter measures.
 This will enhance the protection of your domain against spoofing.

-The written report is sent by email to the address you specify in the configuration, and will come from dmarc@infomaniak.com or other providers such as Microsoft, Google, Yahoo, etc. It is delivered as a ZIP archive containing the report in XML format:
+The written report is delivered as a ZIP archive containing the report in XML format.
+It is sent by email to the address you specify in the configuration, and will come from dmarc@infomaniak.com or other providers such as Microsoft, Google, Yahoo, etc.:

 It is also possible to receive copies of problematic emails.